When it comes to pregnancy and food, you might feel like the human design is a cruel joke. We feel bloated and gassy, yet we just want to eat.

-Will It Hurt To Give In To Cravings?
+Will It Hurt To Give In to Cravings?

-- Green Light Foods: If the foods you are craving are healthy during pregnancy, such as fruits and vegetables or whole grains, then they get the green light.
+- Green Light Foods: If the foods you are craving are healthy during pregnancy, such as fruits and vegetables or whole grains, they get the green light.
 They will do you good.

-- Yellow Light Foods: If the foods you are craving are neutral, good for you in small amounts, but bad for you in large amounts, such as nuts and seeds or chocolate, then just have a small portion of around 50 to 100 calories.
+- Yellow Light Foods: If the foods you are craving are neutral, good for you in small amounts but bad for you in large amounts, such as nuts and seeds or chocolate, then have a small portion of around 50 to 100 calories.
 This will help you emotionally without encouraging you to overeat.

 - Red Light Foods: If the foods you are craving are actively bad for your baby, then it doesn’t matter if they have micronutrients or make you feel great.
 You need to avoid them and consider alternatives that satisfy your nutritional and emotional needs.

-Are Cravings Making Me Eat Too Much?
+Are Cravings Making Me Overeat?

 It’s possible.
-Because a lot of our cravings are emotional, or for highly-caloric foods, we can end up eating much more than we need.
+Because a lot of our cravings are emotional or for highly caloric foods, we can end up eating much more than we need.

-Keep an Eye on the Scale
+Keep An Eye On The Scale

-Am I Craving A Dangerous Food?
+Am I Craving Dangerous Food?